 - Conveyancers Act 1994 (SA)

 - Land Agents Act 1994 (SA)

 - Land and Business (Sale and Conveyancing) Act 1994

 - Land Valuers Act 1994 (SA)

 - Second-hand Vehicle Dealers Act 1995 (SA)

 Complaints can be lodged with CBS over the telephone.
 However, consumers are required to try to resolve the dispute with the trader first.
-For further information on how CBS can help and how to lodge a dispute or complaint see Lodge a Complaint on the CBS website.
+For further information on how CBS can help and how to lodge a dispute or complaint see the Consumer and Business Services online contact form.